firebase/geofire-java/README.md

 geoQuery.addGeoQueryReadyListener(new GeoQueryReadyListener() {
     @Override
     public void onReady() {
-        System.err.println("All initial key entered events have been fired!");
+        System.out.println("All initial key entered events have been fired!");
     }

     @Override